MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 1. Open the **Crash analyzer** tool of DevTools, as described in [Open the Crash analyzer tool](#open-the-crash-analyzer-tool), above.

-1. Enter your specially-formatted stack trace into the left pane of the **Crash analyzer** tool:
+1. Enter your specially formatted stack trace into the left pane of the **Crash analyzer** tool:

    ![The Crash analyzer tool, with the enhanced call stack pasted in the left panel](./index-images/call-stack-pasted.png)